-There are many opportunities for scenic ventures here in the Outer Banks.
-Cape Hatteras National Seashore is a fantastic idea for a relaxing beach day.
-For more things to do while you’re here, be sure to download the free Vacation Guide.
+In addition to the Cape Hatteras National Seashore, there are many opportunities for scenic ventures in the Outer Banks.
+For a complete list of the best things to do in the Outer Banks, be sure to download our free OBX Vacation Guide.

 Cape Hatteras National Seashore is perfect for bird watching as many species migrate through the area to take advantage of the coastal ecosystem.
 In fact, over 400 species have been spotted in and around the area!
 The population of birds here changes with the season, but you can refer to this checklist to make sure you’re in the right place at the right time.